Multistep Inverse Is Not All You Need: Deep RL Experiment Details

 \subsection{Results}

-For both environments and both methods, we ran a hyperparameter sweep over $K$, the number of steps used in multistep-inverse, and $N$, the maximum number of latent states (i.e., the size of the codebook of the VQ-VAE).
+For both environments and both methods, we ran a hyperparameter sweep over $K$, the number of steps used in multistep-inverse, and $N$, the maximum number of latent states (i.e., the size of the codebook of the final vector-quantization layer of the encoder).
 For each hyperparameter setting, we ran on 10 seeds.
 We then evaluated on the ``best'' version of the hyperparameters for each method for 20 additional seeds.
 Our final results reflect the rate of successful representation learning at the 98\% planning success threshold, at training step 30,000, as described above.
 Note that the final averages are over the 20 additional seeds alone, to avoid multiple-comparison issues.

 To select the ``best'' hyperparameter setting, we used the following criteria: \begin{itemize} \item We first used the percentage of successfully-learned representations out of the 10 seeds after 30,000 iterations, based on the 98\%-planning success threshold for each seed. \item To break ties, we used the number successfully-learned representations over all 10 seeds and all 6 evaluation times (every 5000 training steps) for each seed.
 This rewards configurations which learn a successful encoder early, as well as those which may have arrived on successful encoders by chance but then later found a lower-loss encoder for the loss function which was incorrect. \item To break further ties, we used the percentage of \textit{all} open-loop planning trials, over all evaluation times and all seeds, on which the agent succeeded.
 Note, however, that this is often a misleading statistic, because an incorrect representation of the environment's dynamics might still happen to wind up on the correct place with considerable frequency. \end{itemize}